+• Longer-Term Interest rates remain at elevated levels.
+During 2024, the Fed began lowering the Federal Funds Rate after many quarters of increasing the target range for the rate to combat inflation.
+Beginning in September 2024 through December 2024, the Federal Funds Rate dropped from a range of 5.25% - 5.50% to 4.25% - 4.50%.
+However, U.S. Treasury yields and SOFR swap rates have not responded in kind with 10-Year U.S. Treasury yields increasing from 3.79% at September 30, 2024 to 4.21% at March 31, 2025 and the five-year forward SOFR swap rates increasing from 3.21% to 3.59%, during the same period.
+The difference between the changes in the Federal Funds Rate and U.S. Treasury yields and forward SOFR swap rates reflect market expectations of increased inflationary pressures in the coming months and years as well as the effects of recently enacted global tariffs.
+Consequently, the Fed may maintain an elevated Federal Funds Rate, or determine to raise the Federal Funds Rate again, in 2025 and beyond if inflation begins to rise.

-- Fed's "wait-and-see" approach could cause interest rates to remain elevated for longer than previously expected.
-Market reaction to the Fed's commentary after its May 2024 meeting, where it maintained the target range for the Federal Funds Rate at 5.25% to 5.50%, indicated that the Fed does not plan to cut interest rates until it has more time to analyze whether previous interest rate increases have had the desired effect on inflation, which could result in continued elevated interest rates in 2024, if not longer.
-Although term SOFR, which is the reference rate for our floating rate debt, is expected to decrease during 2024 and 2025, any action or inaction by the Fed in the coming months could affect the timing and amounts of such decreases. - Continued elevated interest rates have contributed to a continued lull in the common stock prices of many REITs, including the price of the Company's common stock.
-A continued low stock price and elevated interest rates have caused the Company's cost of capital to remain elevated, which, in turn, has significantly reduced the ability to acquire assets that meet the Company's investment requirements. - Healthcare Wage Inflation.
+Continued elevated interest rates and recent market volatility have contributed to decreases in the common stock prices of many REITs, including the price of the Company's common stock.
+A continued low stock price and elevated interest rates have caused the Company's cost of capital to remain elevated, which, in turn, has significantly reduced the ability to acquire assets that meet the Company's investment requirements.

+• Healthcare Wage Inflation.
 The COVID-19 epidemic affected the healthcare industry in many ways.
 Many stories exist about U.S. healthcare workers, especially nurses, experiencing burnout due to the length and severity of the epidemic, and this has caused many nurses and other medical professionals to switch jobs within the medical profession or quit their professions altogether.
-This phenomenon has led to material increases in labor costs for healthcare systems, especially hospital systems, as some employers have had to rely on higher costing contract nursing labor to sustain their businesses.
-Although reliance on contract nursing and overall healthcare wage inflation may moderate during 2024, the overall increase in healthcare labor costs remains.
-Whether enhanced technology and cost-saving measures and increased reimbursements from payors will help offset these costs remains to be seen. - Changes in third party reimbursement methods and policies.
+This phenomenon has led to material increases in labor costs for healthcare systems, especially hospital systems, as some employers have had to rely on higher cost contract nursing labor to sustain their businesses.
+Although reliance on contract nursing and overall healthcare wage inflation moderated during 2024, the overall increase in healthcare labor costs remains.
+Whether enhanced technology and cost-saving measures and increased reimbursements from payors will help offset these costs remains to be seen.

+• Changes in third party reimbursement methods and policies.
 The price of healthcare services has been increasing, and, as a result, we believe that third-party payors, such as Medicare and commercial insurance companies, will continue to scrutinize and reduce the types of healthcare services eligible for, and the amounts of, reimbursement under their health insurance plans.
 Additionally, many employer-based insurance plans continue to increase the percentage of insurance premiums for which covered individuals are responsible, which makes healthcare services more expensive for individuals.
 These trends were exacerbated by the COVID-19 epidemic, as medical expenditures increased significantly during the epidemic and have not yet returned to pre-COVID-19 levels.
 If these trends continue, our tenants' businesses will continue to be negatively affected, which may impact their ability to pay rent to us.